softwaresaved/RSE-Survey-2016/exploratory_analysis.md

 # Wordclouds

 We asked three separated questions to capture the variety of skills and tools that are important for an RSE.
 Each questions offered the opportunity to fills three freetext fields.
-These questions help us to get a gist of what is important for RSE on a more braod and less defined way.
+These questions help us to get a gist of what is important for RSE on a more broad and less defined way.
-The following wordclouds give an idea of that aspect, without pretenting to be rigourous.
+The following wordclouds give an idea of that aspect, without pretending to be rigorous.

 ## Most important skills for an RSE